 The Board of Directors shall authorize and define the powers and duties of all committees.
 The Board of Directors shall also appoint any and all committee members.

-The Request Review Committee, which shall include two (2) Board Members and three (3) former Board Members, reviews and presents to the Board of Directors, their recommendation for projects that have requested funding.
-This review shall be completed by August 1st.
+The Request Review Committee, which shall include four (4) Board Members and one (1) former Board Member, reviews and presents to the Board of Directors, their recommendation for projects that have requested funding.
+This review shall be completed by October 30th and presented to the membership for vote on or before the annual public meeting.

 Article VI – Meetings of the Corporation